veg/qfilt/README.md

-This simple program is meant to filter sequencing data, optionally removing or splitting reads with poor quality scores and to optionally retain fragments from reads that are tagged with a given 5' sequence.
+This simple program is meant to filter sequencing data, optionally removing or splitting reads with poor quality scores and to optionally _only_ retain fragments from reads that are tagged with a given 5' sequence.

 BUILD & INSTALL
 ---------------